Monday Night Miracle (ice hockey): Before the Game

 The St. Louis Blues finished the 1985–86 NHL season in third place in the Norris Division with 37–34–9 record for 83 points.
 In the playoffs, the Blues defeated the Minnesota North Stars in the Norris Division semifinals, then pulled out a 4–3 series win against the Toronto Maple Leafs to earn the Norris Division title and advanced to the Campbell Conference finals.

 The Calgary Flames finished the 1985–86 NHL season in second place in the Smythe Division with a 40–31–9 record for 89 points.
 In the playoffs, the Flames defeated the Winnipeg Jets in the Smythe Division semifinals, then pulled out a 4–3 series upset against the heavily-favored and provincial rival, the Edmonton Oilers in the Smythe Division final to end the Oilers' hopes of winning a third consecutive championship.

 As a result, the Blues and Flames met in the Campbell Conference finals in an unlikely series.
-At stake was a berth to the Stanley Cup Finals.
+At stake was a berth to the 1986 Stanley Cup Final.
 The teams split the first four games of the series, with the Flames winning game five at home on May 10 to push St. Louis to the brink of elimination.
 This set the stage for game six two days later on the Blues' home ice in the St. Louis Arena.